 Four Royal Military College cadets killed in Kingston, Ont. incident

-Four cadets at the Royal Military College in Kingston, Ont. have been killed in a incident involving a motor vehicle.
+Four cadets at the Royal Military College in Kingston, Ont. set to graduate this spring have been killed in an incident involving a motor vehicle.

 Emergency crews responded to an incident at approximately 2 a.m.
 Friday at Point Frederick on the RMC campus.